ska-sa/katgpucbf/doc/engines.rst

 of the F-engine, increase the overheads associated with overlapping PFB (polyphase filter bank) windows.

 Chunking also helps reduce the impact of slow Python code.
-Digitiser and F-engine output heaps consist of only a single packet, and involving Python on a per-heap basis would be far too slow.
+Digitiser output heaps consist of only a single packet, and while F-engine output heaps can span multiple packets, they are still rather small and involving Python on a per-heap basis would be far too slow.
 We use :class:`spead2.recv.ChunkRingStream` to group heaps into chunks, which means Python code is only run per-chunk.

 Queues
 ^^^^^^